jpan72/jpan72.github.io/_posts/2019-1-29-Domain adaptation for semantic segmentation.md

 First, the authors use an encoder to learn information from both labeled and unlabeled data.
 From there they use two branches of decoders to generate predictions of sementic segmentation.
 They take an agreement map based on the output of the two decoders.
 If the labels of a pixel from the two segmentations agree with each other, they consider this as an easy pixel.
 Otherwise, it is a hard pixel.

+To avoid two decoders learning very similar projections, a penalty using cosine similarity between filters in two decoders is added to objective function.

 ##### b) Strategic Curriculum

 **Weight Loss**